Kuuuube/Kuuube-s-CHATTER-EXTERMINATOR/README.md

 ## **Kuuube's CHATTER EXTERMINATOR RAW:**

-Can lead to uneven input in some cases due to the use of screen coordinates.
+Basic low latency anti-chatter performed on screen coordinates.

 **Chatter Extermination Strength:** Recommended settings are 2-3 for dragging and 5-6 for hovering.
 However, any value above zero is accepted.

 ## **Kuuube's CHATTER EXTERMINATOR SMOOTH:**

-Can help to fix uneven input due to the use of tablet coordinates.
+Basic low latency anti-chatter performed on tablet coordinates.
+Can help to fix uneven input due to mismatched monitor and tablet aspect ratios.

 **Chatter Extermination Strength:** Recommended settings are 6-7 for dragging and 15-16 for hovering.
 However, any value above zero is accepted.